 But before you do that, you may need to cull those misalignments.
 Look over your time diary and see which activities could be automated, delegated, minimised or outright rejected.
 If it doesn’t align with your core competencies, than there may well be someone else better placed to do it (if it needs doing at all).
 I highly recommend reading her book for range of practical examples, research-backed insights and novel perspectives.

-This core-competency lens gave me the push I needed to refocus my volunteering time.
+MY ACTION: This core-competency lens gave me the push I needed to refocus my volunteering time.
 Until recently, I had two regular volunteer roles at church – singing, and bookkeeping.
 Singing surprisingly developed into a competency over many years and I really enjoy it.
 However, I found it hard to make time to practice my parts.
 Bookkeeping is not well aligned with my core-competencies, but was a role I took on at less-demanding time in my life and continued out of obligation.
 Once I saw this perspective, it didn't take long for me to identify another person whose core competencies did align with the role, and they happily accepted it.
 A weight was lifted from my shoulders, and the church volunteering system was made a little more efficient.

 Making the most of your 168 hours